crearth/TSP/README.md

 ```

 ### Using a Graph object
 Now that we have created a `Graph` object, we're ready to use some methods and run the algorithms.
 Both algorithms will return a `Tour` object.
-More information about the usage of a `tour` object can be found [here](#using-a-tour-object).
+More information about the usage of a `Tour` object can be found [here](#using-a-tour-object).

 #### Making a tour with Tabu Search
 Just run the method `.getTabuSearchBestTour()` with one argument: the maximum amount of iterations.
 For example, the following code will run Tabu Search with 200 iterations on the berlin52 problem.